Manufacturing Operations Management Software: The Key to Smarter and More Effective Production

 CMMS software, short for Computerized Maintenance Management System, is an equipment maintenance digitization tool that centralizes maintenance data and streamlines maintenance operations.
 It is designed to optimize the use of physical assets like machinery, vehicles, and infrastructure.
 CMMS systems find application in industries like manufacturing, oil and gas, power generation, construction, and transportation.

 Enterprise Asset Management (EAM) software is used to oversee and optimize operational assets and equipment throughout the lifecycle.
-The objective is to boost enterprise asset visibility, quality, productivity, uptime, and cost efficiency.
+The objective of this type of MOM software is is to boost enterprise asset visibility, quality, productivity, uptime, and cost efficiency.
 Nowadays, EAM can integrate advanced analytics and AI.
 As a result, it can use data from connected assets to improve preventive maintenance and decision-making.

 The primary distinction lies in their scope.
 CMMS is primarily maintenance-focused, while EAM encompasses broader business functions.
 CMMS typically manages single locations, while EAM excels in handling multiple sites and businesses.
 EAM is more comprehensive, sophisticated, and robust, and is often seen as an upgrade when companies outgrow CMMS.
 A rule of thumb is: companies with over 100 maintenance personnel or multiple facilities should consider EAM.